ASC 250-10-20 defines a change in accounting principle.

 When a private company changes accounting principles to conform with public company accounting principles in connection with filing an IPO registration statement, does the change require a preferability assessment?

 No. When a private company is required to change accounting principles to conform with public company accounting requirements (e.g., discontinuing the application of the Private Company Council (PCC) goodwill alternative), a preferability assessment is not necessary.
 This is because such a change in accounting principle is not “voluntary” and is required by a regulator to conform to GAAP.
-Such a change is not considered a change in accounting principle by the reporting entity and does not trigger the disclosures associated with a change in accounting principle.

 Question FSP 30-2 discusses whether a private company is required to perform a preferability assessment when adopting a PCC accounting alternative for the first time.